 You wouldn’t drive your car without regular maintenance inspections like checking and changing the oil, air filter, and belts.
-To maintain efficiency, building systems may have to run constantly.
-And the only way to keep them running at their best is to do regular inspections and maintenance service checkups.
+So, to maintain efficiency, building systems may have to run constantly.
+And, the only way to keep them running at their best is to do regular inspections and maintenance service checkups.

 Performing regular maintenance inspections can identify minor problems before they turn into significant and costly issues.
-Inspections can also minimize equipment downtime and ensure systems and machines are working properly.
+Also, inspections can minimize equipment downtime and ensure systems and machines are working properly.

 Hospitals, nursing homes, and apartment complexes are just a few of the buildings that we expect to run efficiently at all times.
-When an unexpected problem surfaces, downtime can be dangerous in certain settings.
+Obviously, when an unexpected problem surfaces, downtime can be dangerous in certain settings.

 By creating a preventative maintenance checklist and schedule, your building systems and equipment can stay in peak condition.
-This will allow you to avoid costly repairs and potentially dangerous issues from surfacing.
+In this case, you will be more likely to avoid costly repairs and potentially dangerous issues from surfacing.

 Creating a Preventive Maintenance Inspection Checklist